List of menhirs: Israel

 The Hebrew term for "standing stone" is masseba, pl. massebot (also written matseva, matsevot).
-The most famous examples are from the Canaanite High Place at Tel Gezer, comprising a straight row of ten stone stelae and a square stone basin, all erected simultaneously during the Middle Bronze Age.
+The most famous examples are from the Canaanite High Place at Tell Jezar, comprising a straight row of ten stone stelae and a square stone basin, all erected simultaneously during the Middle Bronze Age.

 Indonesia

-Menhirs are found in Indonesia, except for the easternmost tip, namely New Guinea, which are not found.
-One of the famous prehistoric sites in Indonesia, the Pahoman Site in Banten.
-At the Pahoman site there is a menhir stone which is strongly suspected of originating from the relics of Gunung Karang civilization which was inhabited by ancient Sundanese.
+Menhirs are found in Indonesia, except for the easternmost tip, namely New Guinea.
+At one of the famous prehistoric sites in Indonesia, the Pahoman Site in Banten there is a menhir stone which is strongly suspected to originate from the Gunung Karang civilization which was inhabited by ancient Sundanese.

 Europe

 Armenia

 Numerous menhirs dot the lands across Armenia, where they are called vishapakar (Վիշապաքար).
 Vishap translates to "dragon" or "serpent" and kar translates to "stone".
 The stones are cigar-shaped, and are typically 10 to 20 ft tall.
 They are often found in the mountains near the sources of rivers or lakes.
 A large number of them have been carved in the shape of a fish.
 The earliest known vishapakar is thought to date from between the 18th to 16th centuries BC.
 An inscription in ancient Urartian cuneiform written upon a vishap at the temple of Garni shows that they were created prior to the Urartian Kingdom (pre-8th century).